XENONnT/light_wimp_data_release/README.md

 ## Contents

-This data release are structued as follows:
+This package is structued as follows:

   * `notebooks` contains pedagogical notebooks helping you recasting our results.
   * `lightwimp_data_release/data` contains the templates and signal spectrum, with the following catagories: